Ransomware attacks surge 40% globally in Q3 (Source)

 So, even if you have an anti-virus solution, there are chances that the ransomware might sneak past the software.
 As the solution looks for known signatures and blocks them, but what about the ones that are in disguise?

 Even your anti-virus has updates to detect the ransomware, there are fewer chances of recovering the files.
-However, anti-virus solutions are efficient in preventing known attacks, so they are a must for your agency’s overall security plan.
+However, anti-virus solutions are efficient in ransomware prevention is known attacks, so they are a must for your agency’s overall security plan.

 Now when organizations take backups of their files, they tend to not take it seriously and feel it is an add-on task, thereby, taking shortcuts, but only storing important files or not testing whether the backup files are working.
 Worse, backups are taken on network drives by some organizations, which can be easily encrypted by ransomware.